queicherius/software-defined-infrastructure/docs/4-samba.md

 # Samba

 ## Install

+First off, we install the Samba dependencies as usual:

 ```sh
 apt-get install samba
 ```

 Every Samba user needs to be a system user.
-Nonetheless, Samba passwords are handled separately and stored in `/etc/samba/smbpasswd`.
+Nonetheless, Samba passwords are handled separately and stored in `/etc/samba/smbpasswd`, so we're going to set up one there:

 ```sh
 adduser smbtester
 smbpasswd -a smbtester
 ```

 ## Create a Samba user

-Let's create a directory to share:
+As the first step, we create the directory we want to to share:

 ```sh
 cd
 mkdir smbshare
 ```

-And make Samba aware of it by adding the following to the very end of `/etc/samba/smb.conf`:
+Now we make Samba aware of it by adding the following to the very end of `/etc/samba/smb.conf`:

 ```
 [smbshare]